This document is part of the Driver Development Kit tutorial documentation.

 and so on, which might take a long time to do.

-You can publish your device as "invisible" using the
+You can publish your device as "invisible" by implementing the device

-When your device is ready to service client requests, call device_make_visible() which will cause it to appear in the pathname space.
+When your device is ready to service client requests, call device_init_reply() which will cause it to appear in the pathname space.

 Two callouts, suspend() and resume(), are available for your device in order to support power or other resource saving features.